Jodi Kantor is a reporter at the New York Times. She and Megan Twohey broke the story about the sexual abuse allegations of Harvey Weinstein in 2017.

-Jodi Kantor: Yes because objectivity–well, there’s a lot of debate about the word “objectivity,” and whether it’s a goal or a state of being and how close you can get to get to it and, et cetera, et cetera, et cetera.
+Jodi Kantor: Yes because objectivity--well, there's a lot of debate about the word “objectivity,” and whether it's a goal or a state of being and how close you can get to get to it and, et cetera, et cetera, et cetera.
 I think that for me, how much I care about women and how much I care about these issues is totally clear.

 I don't think anyone who knows me and Megan's work, or who's read Megan Twohey is my partner in the Harvey Weinstein reporting, I don't think anyone who knows our work could, like, fail to see how much we care about this.

-But…being dispassionate truth-tellers is our superpower and how we are actually able to affect social change because part of what was really great to be honest about and really positive about the reception of the Harvey Weinstein story is that people believed it!
+But…being dispassionate truth-tellers is our super power and how we are actually able to affect social change because part of what was really great to be honest about and really positive about the reception of the Harvey Weinstein story is that people believed it!
 They took it as the truth, right?
 At a time when it feels like the truth is falling apart, people felt like, “This is something we can trust.
 This is bedrock.
 We are getting to the bottom of this now.”

 And I think that if it had come from more of an activist position, people might not have necessarily trusted it as much.
-And so I take–believe me, I feel the horror.
-I feel the outrage, I feel the distress that you’re describing, but the right way for me to channel it is into the work.
+And so I take--believe me, I feel the horror.
+I feel the outrage, I feel the distress that you're describing, but the right way for me to channel it is into the work.

-If a woman was hit brutally in an act of domestic violence and needed surgery, and if the surgeon was really, really upset by what she saw, the best way for her to channel that is into her job–into doing, like, the best, and to be the most scrupulous surgeon she can be.
+If a woman was hit brutally in an act of domestic violence and needed surgery, and if the surgeon was really, really upset by what she saw, the best way for her to channel that is into her job--into doing, like, the best, and to being the most scrupulous surgeon she can be.
 I think our work is a little bit like that.
 It requires like a kind of, above-it-all, discipline.